Rangituhi / Colonial Knob

 Rangituhi / Colonial Knob was formed from part of a 30–40 million year old peneplain, that has since been raised by earthquakes and eroded.

 The hill is the location of the Rangituhi / Colonial Knob Scenic Reserve administered by the Department of Conservation, and Te Rāhui o Rangituhi and Spicer Botanical Park both administered by Porirua City Council.
 These reserves include a significant amount of the remaining native forest in the Tawa-Porirua Basin.

 The Rangituhi / Colonial Knob Walkway makes up part of the Te Araroa national walkway.

 Name

 Early Māori named the peak Rangituhi, meaning 'sky glow', in reference to the apparent red glow of the hill during sunset.

 History

 The Rangituhi / Colonial Knob Scenic Reserve contains two abandoned reservoirs which were built in the late 19th century in order to serve the Porirua Hospital.
 These reservoirs became redundant when the hospital was connected to the main Porirua City water supply.

 Proposed adventure park

 Rangituhi / Colonial Knob is the proposed location for an adventure park to be called the 'Porirua Adventure Park', with plans going back to 2016.
 This includes proposals for mountain biking, zip lines, surf simulators, a gondola and cafes.
-The park is expected to open in late 2023, with the developer saying the project may be rolled out in phases due to increased construction and logistic costs.
+The park was expected to open in late 2023, with the developer saying the project may be rolled out in phases due to increased construction and logistic costs.
+In mid 2023, the developer was seeking another $3m in funding before the project could proceed, and the revised opening date was Christmas 2024.